n0spoon/ot-harjoitustyo/README.md

 # Calculator
-Application can perform calculations determined by user input.
+Application can perform calculations and functions determined by user input.
+Store, read and write calculation result data in a sqlite3 database.

 **Input and output numbers are in base-10 and they can be integer or decimal separated with a dot(.) e.g. 2.5, 0.75, 3.1415.**